-The purpose of the geotechnical investigation is to gather information to plan for the design, siting, and construction specifications of a replacement southbound bridge across the Van Duzen River including pile capacity and foundation recommendations.
+The purpose of the geotechnical investigation is to gather information to plan for the design, siting, and construction specifications of a replacement of the existing Mad River bridge including pile capacity and foundation recommendations.
 The information from the drillings will allow Caltrans to design a replacement bridge as part of a separate permit application to the Commission.
 The soil and bedrock information must be obtained as close as possible to the existing piers to obtain accurate information about the geologic composition of the site.
 Because the bridge crosses aquatic habitat and bridge piers are located within the river channel, both above and below the level of ordinary high water, it is not feasible to avoid drilling in the river channel.
+As stated previously, Caltrans proposes to limit access to the drier part of the year and to drill only on a dry gravel bar rather than within areas of active water flow.